Voting and elections

 Prospective candidates are encouraged to:

-Visit the Department of Local Government, Sport and Cultural Industries websiteopens in a new window for detailed information on becoming a candidate and running your election campaign
+Visit the Department of Local Government, Industry Regulation and Safetyopens in a new windowopens in a new windowin a new windowopens in a new windowopens in a new window for detailed information on becoming a candidate and running your election campaign

 Visit the Western Australian Electoral Commission websiteopens in a new windowopens in a new windowopens in a new window for information on making your nomination and required forms and the election process.